Understanding the different types of fifth wheel hitches

 As you can imagine, these fifth wheel hitches come in a MULTITUDE of different formats with different things that they can do.

 They say, that a fifth wheel hitch is only really appropriate for long bed trucks, where the bed of the truck is 8ft or longer.
 This is because the king pin (and therefore the hitch) needs to sit between the cab and the rear axle.
-If you have a short bed truck, the hitch will be too close to the cab and the front of the trailer is gonna collide with your cab when you turn tight corners.
+On short bed trucks, the hitch will be too close to the cab and the front of the trailer is gonna collide with your cab when you turn tight corners.
 Picture below as a bit of explanation:

 Now, if you already have a short bed truck you can still use a fifth wheel hitch, but you will need to use a slider hitch.

-This is a hitch that slides further back (towards the tailgate) in the bed of the truck only when you’re doing tight turns at low speed.
-Such as pulling into or out of your camp site.
-This allows you to do tighter turns because the trailer is moved further away from the cab and it won’t hit.
+This is a hitch that slides further back (towards the tailgate) in the bed of the truck only when you’re doing tight turns at low speed, such as pulling into or out of your camp site.
+This allows you to do tighter turns (smaller turning radius) because the trailer is moved further away from the cab and it won’t hit.

 Hopefully explained with this pic: